novice9/MapReduce-Intro/README.md

 # MapReduce-Intro
 Real-world Big-Data problems with Hadoop MapReduce

-This repository covers several simple application with MapReduce.
+This repository covers several simple application with MapReduce in multi-node Hadoop cluster.

-The hadoop virtual machine is downloaded from Udacity.
+The 4-node hadoop cluster is hosted by Udacity for courses

-Due to the file size limition (<25MB), only sample dataset is uploaded
+Due to the file size limition (<25MB), only sample dataset is attached

-To submit dataset:
+To upload dataset into Hadoop:

 % hadoop fs -mkdir input

 % hadoop fs -put "datafile"

-To run a job:
+To run a job on Hadoop with MapReduce:

 % hs mapper.py reducer.py input output